 Applying LUTs to Your Work

 Let’s start with one simple precept.
 Apply a LUT to your footage doesn’t eliminate the need to perform color grading to correct flaws or to apply more sophisticated effects.
 But LUTs are a great place to start when you’re looking to emulate the look of specific film stocks or film style.
 Think of your LUT as a bridge between your source footage and the result you want.
-Most popular video editing platforms, like Premiere or Final Cut Pro, allow you to apply LUTs to your footage as you edit.
+Most popular video editing platforms, using non-linear editing software such as like Premiere or Final Cut Pro, allow you to apply LUTs to your footage as you edit.
 If you’re only concerned with color grading and LUTs applications, and not the entire spectrum of video editing, you may want to use specific emulation software packages like FilmConvert or DaVinci Resolve.
 You can split the difference by using plugin software like Color Finale or Colorista to add capabilities to your editing program.

 If you’re just getting started with LUTs consider checking out some of the many free LUTs available from companies like PremiumBeat, RocketStock, or Color Grading Central (one of my favorites).
 As you gain experience and hone your preferences, you may find that you want to upgrade to more sophisticated packages.
 Check the forums at sites like Creative Cow, Lowepost, and others for information and advice.